Action convergence of general hypergraphs and tensors: Tensors and hypergraphs

 where $\Sigma$ is the set of all permutations of $[r]$. \end{definition}

-It will be very convenient in the following to consider a tensor as many different possible operators. \begin{definition} For an $r-$th order $n-$dimensional symmetric tensor $T$ and for $s\in [r-1]$, the $s-$action of $T$ on the $s-$th order $n-$dimensional $f^{(1)},\ldots, f^{(r-1)}$ is the operation
+It will be very convenient in the following to consider a tensor as many different possible operators. \begin{definition} For an $r-$th order $n-$dimensional symmetric tensor $T$ and for $s\in [r-1]$, the \emph{$s-$action} of $T$ on the $s-$th order $n-$dimensional symmetric tensors $f^{(1)},\ldots, f^{(r-1)}$ is the operation

-\end{definition} The $s-$action of $T$ is an operator that sends $k-1$ $s-$th order $n-$dimensional symmetric tensors in a $s-$th order $n-$dimensional symmetric tensor.
-Therefore, the $s-action$ is an operator acting on real-valued functions with domain the set of subsets of cardinality $s$ of $[n]$.
+\end{definition} The $s-$action of $T$ is an operator that sends $r-1$ $s-$th order $n-$dimensional symmetric tensors in an $s-$th order $n-$dimensional symmetric tensor.
+Therefore, the $s-$action is an operator acting on real-valued functions with domain the set of subsets of cardinality $s$ of $[n].$